État Libre d'Orange 2012 EDP

 Dangerous Complicity

 État Libre d'Orange Dangerous Complicity is an Eau de Parfum launched in 2012, created by Violaine Collas.
-The fragrance settles into a heart of Coconut, Jasmine, Woody, and Rum.
+Dangerous Complicity opens with Ginger, Coconut, and Rum, settles into a heart of Cashmere Wood, Woody, Leather, and Jasmine, and dries down to a base of Sandalwood and Patchouli. État Libre d'Orange's Dangerous Complicity carries a Favourite verdict, a woody-led wear.

 Skip the 'Dangerous' bit, love.
 This is a subtle, surprisingly conventional scent from ELDO, more of a cozy fireside cocktail than a forbidden fruit.
 It's safe, wearable, and for some, utterly forgettable - a divisive one, but those who love it, really love it.